 As well as being a stepping off point for longer trips to the Hebrides, Oban is a great base for day trips out to the islands.

-Although many people pass through Oban quickly on their way to the islands, it is worth staying and exploring for a day or two.
-There are many things to do all year round and lots of beautiful scenery nearby.
+Although some people pass through Oban quickly on their way out to the islands, it's worth staying and exploring for a day or two.
+There's plenty to do all year round and lots of beautiful scenery nearby.

-The Tartan Road headquarters are just outside of town, so we know the local area really well.
-If you have any questions about Oban or the local area, please ask us on Twitter or Facebook.
-If you would like to incorporate Oban into your tour of the west coast of Scotland, then enquire now.
+The Tartan Road's headquarters are just outside of town, so we know the local area really well.
+If you have any questions about Oban or the surrounding area, please feel free to ask us on Twitter or Facebook.
+If you would like to incorporate Oban into your tour of the west coast of Scotland, just send us an enquiry.

 Later on, the area was part of the Kingdom of the Isles, ruled over by the Viking-Scots King Somerled.
 His son Dougall founded the Clan MacDougall and ruled over most of what is now Argyll and many of the islands in the mid 12th century.

-The castle was rebuilt many times over the years - the existing ruins are from the 15th century.
-In 1746, after the Jacobite rebellion, the MacDougalls left the castle and built Dunollie house just down the hill.
+The castle has been rebuilt many times over the years - the existing ruins are from the 15th century.
+In 1746, after the Jacobite rebellion, the MacDougalls left the castle and built Dunollie House just down the hill.

-These days, the castle is open to visitors and they have an excellent cafe.
-They also offer some really exciting tours (our favourite is the Kingdom of Dalriada tour, which takes in lots of history about the Vikings, the Jacobites and - and you even get to try your hand at butter churning, with afternoon tea at the cafe thrown in).
+These days, the castle is open to visitors and there is an excellent cafe.
+We recommend the excellent Kingdom of Dalriada tour, where visitors learn about the Vikings and the Jacobites, and even get to try their hand at butter churning before enjoying afternoon tea at the cafe thrown in.

 Sample a dram at Oban Whisky Distillery

-These days they produce a small range of single malt whiskies in a "West Highland" style - with a flavour that's halfway between the smoky style from the Islands and the lighter malts of the Highlands.
+These days, a small range of single malt whiskies is produced here in a "West Highland" style - with a flavour that's halfway between the smoky style from the Islands and the lighter malts of the Highlands.
 Our personal favourite is their Little Bay bottling - with a liquorice nose, lots of honey, ginger and salt flavours and a complex dry finish.

-The distillery offers an excellent guided whisky tour, where you can see the whole distilling process and try two of their whiskies at the end (take away samples are available as well).
-Here at The Tartan Road, we can also organise bespoke distillery tours if you want to go deeper and learn more.
+The distillery offers an excellent guided whisky tour, where you can see the whole distilling process and try two of their whiskies at the end (take-away samples are available as well, especially useful if you're driving!).
+We can also organise bespoke distillery tours if you want to go deeper and learn more.